IDinsight/aaq_core_template/infrastructure/README.md

 	This sets up all the AWS components needed:
 	1. VPC, subnets and security groups
 	2. EC2, RDS with development and testing database and secrets with the DB credentials for admin user, flask and flask_test user
-	2. EC2, RDS and ECS cluster for staging environment To add/remove any resources, update the code in `infrastructure/tf_module` before deployment.
+	3. EC2, RDS and ECS cluster for staging environment To add/remove any resources, update the code in `infrastructure/tf_module` before deployment.
+	4. Github Actions user for staging deployment with all required permissions

 ## Additional things to note: